Mist-Rain/Bot-Framework/README.md

 * sql software (e.g. [XAMPP](https://www.apachefriends.org/zh_tw/index.html))
 * ssl server like [ngrok](https://ngrok.com/) or [heroku](https://www.heroku.com/)

-## Installing Bot Framework(Not yet implemented)

-To start using it, install sm-bot-framework globally from the npm registry:

-``npm install -g sm-bot-framework``

-Or install it by yarn:

-``yarn global add sm-bot-framework``

 ## Community

 You can discuss anything about sm-bot-framework or chatbot development in our [Discord Server](https://discord.gg/Gjaamg).
 Join now!